Oslandia/workshop-qwc2/workshop.md

 * Flexible!

 QWC2 can be seen as a User Interface for displaying maps and map features served by QGIS Server.
+QWC2 uses QGIS Server extensions, it is therefore specific to QGIS Server.

 [QWC2 Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md)